Kal Penn Wins ‘MasterChef,’ Donates Prize Money To Palestinian Refugees

 — MasterChef (@MASTERCHEFonFOX) January 3, 2017

-According to the UNRWA’s official website, the organization is dedicated to helping Palestinian refugees “acquire knowledge and skills, lead long and healthy lives, chieve decent standards of living, and enjoy human rights to the fullest possible extent.”
+According to the UNRWA’s official website, the organization is dedicated to helping Palestinian refugees “acquire knowledge and skills, lead long and healthy lives, achieve decent standards of living, and enjoy human rights to the fullest possible extent.”
 Its American branch is called UNRWA USA.
 The agency focuses on encompassing “education, health care, relief and social services, camp infrastructure and improvement, microfinance and emergency assistance, including in times of armed conflict.”

 MasterChef for charity!
 Palestine refugees make up 44% of the world’s protracted refugee population. https://t.co/rkRLcpWu5T #MCShowdown ✌????